ssokolow/quicktile/README.rst

 2. Set ``todo_include_todos = True`` in ``docs/conf.py`` and run
    ``cd docs; make html`` to generate a version of the manual with a TODO listing on the top-level API documentation page.

+See the `Developer's Guide <http://ssokolow.com/quicktile/developing.html>`_ for more information.